 Isle Royale Fast Facts

-- Isle Royale National Park covers a total area of 571,790 acres
+Isle Royale covers a total area of 571,790 acres or 893 square miles.

-Isle Royale was made a national park on March 3, 1931
+Isle Royale was made a national park on March 3, 1931.

-Random Facts About Isle Royale
+Five Random Facts About Isle Royale

 Where is Isle Royale National Park?

 Isle Royale is located far out in Lake Superior, and can be reached only by charter boat or seaplane.
 The departure points are in Houghton and Copper Harbor, Michigan, and Grand Portage, Minnesota.
-Grand Portage is the closest to the park and the fastest trip by boat at a little over 2 hours.
+Grand Portage is the closest to the park and the fastest trip by boat at a little over two hours.
 The boat trip from Houghton is 6 hours.
 Further directions and maps can be found at Getting to Isle Royale.